rafaelbrunoss/react-native-error/README.md

 ```

-I create some npm scripts to make it easy to execute this commands
+I created some npm scripts to make it easy to execute this commands

 npm run fix:bundle
 npm run gradle:clean